jeferson-sb/portfolio/content/articles/component-driven-design.md

 ## What's next?

-As lego makers invest their time to craft the most solid and well-crafted piesces to the their consumers, component artisans can do as well.
+As lego makers invest their time to craft the most solid and well-crafted pieces to the their consumers, component artisans can do as well.
 We can assemble and compose components in very different ways, these was just a small part of it.
 We're going to explore more in the next post with dynamic components, recursive components, render functions and more about component-driven design.

 Stay tuned!